RegnerM2015/RegnerM2015/README.md

 ## Hi, I'm Matt

-- I'm a Ph.D.
-Candidate in the [Curriculum of Bioinformatics and Computational Biology](https://bcb.unc.edu/) at UNC Chapel Hill
+- I recently graduated with a PhD in Bioinformatics and Computational Biology from UNC Chapel Hill
 - I develop and apply bioinformatics methods to study gene regulation in human cancer at the UNC Lineberger Comprehensive Cancer Center

 ## Featured Projects